What is Medication Adherence?

 Your spouse can help keep track and remind you when to take your medication.

-As mentioned above, if you feel like you don't need to take medication because you don't have any symptoms, it is important to have strong communication with your health care team.
-They can inform you as to why a medication is needed or remove/reduce medication from your regimen if it is no longer necessary.
+As mentioned above, if you feel like you don’t need to take medication because you don’t have any symptoms, it is important to have strong communication with your healthcare team.
+They can inform you why a medication is needed or remove/reduce medication from your regimen if it is no longer necessary.

 Lastly, your peers may give you important context about your journey with diabetes.
 Reassuring the importance of adherence and even providing helpful tips that they've come by through their experiences.
 We tend to see that support groups consisting of peers with diabetes help raise morale and the distribution of helpful advice.